albertonzis/user/README.md

 # User
-A contract to stora username and email on the blockchain
+A contract to store username and email on the blockchain